The Samsung Knox platform

-Samsung’s Knox Platform brings defense-grade security on the most popular consumer devices to all enterprises.
-The Knox Platform provides best-in-class hardware-based security, policy management, and compliance capabilities beyond the standard features commonplace in the mobile device market.
+Samsung Knox brings defense-grade security on the most popular consumer devices to all enterprises.
+The Knox Platform provides best-in-class hardware-based security, policy management, and compliance capabilities beyond the standard features commonplace in today’s mobile device market.
 The Knox Platform is the cornerstone of a strong mobile security strategy supporting a wide variety of Samsung devices.

-The Knox Platform's security hardening supports every aspect of mobile device operation.
-The Knox Platform enables trust in your mobile endpoints with advanced features like Samsung's patented Real-Time Kernel Protection (RKP) that stands as one of the best kernel protection technologies available from any mobile device vendor.
+The Knox Platform’s security hardening supports every aspect of mobile device operation.
+The Knox Platform enables trust in your mobile endpoints with advanced features like the evolutionary Knox Vault to the patented Real-Time Kernel Protection .
 The Knox Platform ensures IT admins can securely bulk deploy the best mobile device hardware, and quickly integrate with existing business infrastructure and apps.

 Key benefits for enterprises

-- Seamlessly activate and manage Knox Platform features through an Enterprise Mobility Management (MDM) system.
+- Seamlessly activate and manage Knox Platform features through an Enterprise Mobility Management (EMM) system.

-- Flexibly support infrastructure, deployment, and management requirements, through centralized remote device control, advanced VPN management, app whitelisting and blacklisting, and granular policies that control all aspects of Samsung devices.
+- Flexibly support infrastructure, deployment, and management requirements through centralized remote device control, advanced VPN management, allowing and blocking apps, and granular policies that control all aspects of Samsung devices.

 - Effortlessly upgrade from Android Enterprise, leveraging a comprehensive set of Knox Platform benefits without affecting existing deployments.